mramalingam2203/gpu-ode/README.md

 ## Status
-Cannot proceed without refactoring the COLNEW library for parameter-driven Multi Point Boundary Value Problem---Work in Progress
+Refactored the COLNEW library from F77 to F90